ericbg27/ROS_Scheduler/README.md

   * _deadline:=
   * _wce:=
   * __name:= (optional if module number is an one to one relationship with executable number, mandatory if not)
 + Scheduler must be launched before.
-It doesn't schedule modules declared beforehand
+It doesn't schedule modules declared beforehand.
-+ Some code must be implmented in modules, these codes are in the Test Module module
++ Module basic implementation is located in moduletemplate folder.
+Add code as necessary but be sure not to erase the code already given.